jonasa64/backendTestAccutics/README.md

 ## Tests

-There are some tests for the create campaign endpoint and get all campaigns.
+There are some tests for the create campaign, get all campaigns, search user by email and get all users.
 To run the test use the following command php artisan test.

 ## Api endpoints